thekvs/yandex-ddns/README.md

 ### Installing
 [![Build Status](https://travis-ci.org/thekvs/yandex-ddns.svg?branch=master)](https://travis-ci.org/thekvs/yandex-ddns)

-This project is written in the [Go](http://golang.org/) programming language and to build it you need to install Go compiler version 1.3 or higher and set some enviroment variables.
+This project is written in the [Go](http://golang.org/) programming language and to build it you need to install Go compiler version 1.3 or higher and set some environment variables.
 [Here is an instructions on how to do it](http://golang.org/doc/install).
 After you've done it, run the following command in your shell:
 ```
 $ go get github.com/thekvs/yandex-ddns
 ```